This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-An antiretroviral (ARV) medication allergy is a harmful, unexpected reaction to ARV medicine.
-ARV medicine is used to treat HIV and AIDS.
+An antiretroviral (ARV) medication allergy is a harmful reaction to an ARV medicine.
 An allergic reaction may happen when you start a new ARV medicine or after you take the medicine for a few weeks.
+Your immune system may become sensitive to the ARV medicine the first time you take it.
+You may have an allergic reaction the next time.
 You can have a reaction within an hour, or the reaction can happen days or weeks later.

 Contact your healthcare provider if:

 - You think you are having an allergic reaction.
 Contact your healthcare provider before you take another dose of your ARV medicine.

 - You have a fever.

 - You have a rash that is flat, red, and has small bumps.